zaidajani/dictionary/README.md

 # Dictionary

-An application made with the help of HTML, CSS, and javaScript with dictionary API.
+An Application made with the help of HTML, CSS, and javaScript with dictionary API.

 ![demo](./demo.PNG)